tamdinh/android-game-sdk/README_EN.md

  - Upload your config file to an accessible host.
  - Pass it as a param when init Appota Game SDK.

-**4 - Run SDK**

-Appota Game SDK need a button to show all flow in only one UI.

-Call this method in onCreate() function of activity:
+To init SDK, place this code block in onCreate() method of activity:

 ``` java